Turkish intelligence ‘neutralizes’ senior PKK terrorist in northern Syria

-Turkish intelligence teams "neutralized" a senior PKK terrorist in Qamishli city, northern Syria, security sources said on Thursday.
+Turkish intelligence neutralized a PKK/YPG terrorist group ringleader in northern Syria who was plotting attacks on nearby Turkish military units, security sources said on Friday.

-The National Intelligence Organization neutralized Eymen Coli, the PKK/YPG terrorist responsible in Qamishli, in an intelligence-based operation, said the sources on condition of anonymity due to restrictions on speaking to media.
+The National Intelligence Organization neutralized Omer Abdullah al Dahham, codenamed Abu Dahham, in the city of Tabqa in the Raqqa Governate, said the sources, who asked not to be named due to restrictions on speaking to media.

-The Syrian Amuda-based terrorist had previously organized actions against Turkish security forces along the border and participated in conflicts against security forces during Operation Peace Spring.
+The terrorist, who was determined to be operating at a pseudo-responsible level for terrorist teams carrying out attacks on Turkish Armed Forces (TSK) base areas in the Operation Euphrates Shield and Peace Spring zones, was tracked and closely monitored by the MIT.

 Turkish authorities use the term "neutralize" to imply the terrorists in question surrendered or were killed or captured.

-The anti-terror operation came after Friday's PKK terror attack that killed 12 Turkish soldiers in northern Iraq.
-Turkish airstrikes, since then, have destroyed dozens of terror targets in northern Iraq and Syria and neutralized senior terrorists.
+The anti-terror operation came in the wake of terror attacks last weekend that killed 12 Turkish soldiers in northern Iraq.
+Turkish airstrikes since then have destroyed dozens of terror targets in northern Iraq and Syria and neutralized senior terrorists.

 PKK terrorists often hide out in northern Iraq to plot cross-border attacks in Türkiye.
 It also has a Syrian branch, known as the YPG.